+\begin{remark}[Known cases of \cref{in:conj:type1}] The additional regularity assumptions \cref{in:eq:con_rates,in:eq:con_rates2} are not provided by \cref{thm:12}, see for instance the restriction $k\leq 3$ in \cite[Theorem 1.1]{glogic_co-dimension_2021}.
+We nevertheless strongly expect them for structural reasons.
+Indeed, already in \cite[Theorem 1.2]{biernat_hyperboloidal_2021}, which studies \cref{in:eq:wave_map_k} for $d=3$, we see that for any $k$, there exist solutions satisfying \cref{in:eq:con_rates} for any $|\alpha|\leq k$.\footnote{In fact, the main result of \cite{biernat_hyperboloidal_2021} does not quite show \cref{in:eq:con_rates} for all $k\geq1$ and thus does not give: smooth data implies infinite $\{t\partial_x,t\partial_t\}$ regularity.
+Instead, for any $m\in\N_{\geq8}$, they show that $H^m$ perturbations lead to \cref{in:eq:con_rates} with up to $k=m-3$.
+We expect that a slight modification of their argument can lead to the propagation of regularity producing solutions that satisfy \cref{in:eq:con_rates} for any $k$.} Since our main result \cref{in:thm:main} only requires finite regularity, it is therefore unconditional in this case. \end{remark}

-\paragraph{Next, we consider \textit{energy-critical} Type II singularity formation:} While the singularities in the previous section were self-similar, i.e. of the form \cref{in:eq:self_similar}, those in this part have two different length scales.
-On scales $r\sim t^\nu$ for some $\nu>1$ (i.e.~inside the light cone $\C$) the solution takes the form $t^{c\nu}W(x/t^\nu)$, where the profile $W$ solves the stationary problem $P[W(x)]=0$, and $c$ is determined by scaling.
+\paragraph{Next, we consider \textit{energy-critical} Type II singularity formation:} In contrast to the self-similar Type I singularities discussed before, the singularities in this part have two different relevant length scales.
+On scales where $r\sim t^\nu$ for some $\nu>1$ (i.e.~inside the light cone $\C$), the solution takes the form $t^{c\nu}W(x/t^\nu)$, where the profile $W$ solves the stationary problem $P[W(x)]=0$, and $c$ is determined by scaling.
 In the region $r\sim t$, the scale critical norm goes to 0, that is, $\phi$ is approximated by $\phi_0=0$.
-Therefore in the exterior region our solutions will take the form $\phi=0+\bar\phi$ for some perturbation $\bar\phi$.
+Therefore, in the exterior region, our solutions will take the form $\phi=0+\bar\phi$ for some perturbation $\bar\phi$.